casper-network/ceps/text/0012-post-genesis-validator-onboarding.md

 ### 4. Partner with cold wallet providers

-In order to onboard a prospective validator must by necessity obtain a sufficient amount of the network's token so as to successfully participate in the on-chain validator slot auction process.
-Obtaining a sufficient amount of the network token requires participating as a buyer at one or more market venues such as exchanges, OTC desks and/or brokerages.
-The end result of such participation is a **high-value** account upon the Casper network.
+In order to onboard, a prospective validator must obtain a sufficient amount of the network's token, either directly or via delegation.
+In the case of directly acquisition, this will involve participating as a buyer at one or more market venues such as exchanges, OTC desks and/or brokerages.
+In the case of acquisition via delegation, this will involve (at minumum) signifcant marketing and/or networking.
+Either way the end result of such participation is a **high-value** account upon the Casper network.

 Such an account is by definition extremely sensitive from a security perspective.
 Both access to and usage of the account will be highly constrained and must be auditable.
 A so-called cold wallet would be the natural means via which the account would be managed.
 Ideally such a wallet would support: